How to Choose the Best Magnesium Supplement for Your Body

 - Helping muscles contract and relax when they should

 - Maintaining blood pressure

 - Controlling neurons

-Now, you’re in the supplement aisle, faced with dozens of different options.
+When you find yourself in the supplement aisle, you’ll be faced with dozens of different supplement options for magnesium.
 Not only are there different brands and doses, but there actually different kinds of magnesium that all do different things.
-So, how to choose the best magnesium supplement?
-Wonder no more.
+So, how do you choose the best magnesium supplement?